Skip to content ↓

 • Private school tuition for younger siblings

-• Total assets04 Cash, non-retirement investments, real estate (other than your primary home), the value of businesses, etc.
+• Total assets05 Cash, non-retirement investments, real estate (excluding your primary home), the value of businesses, etc.

 Still have questions?